 In collaboration with The Black Unicorn Library and Archive Project, we offer two distinct residency opportunities.

 The Flower Farm Residency invites queer Black artists to share in the beauty and healing magic of the Cutting Root Farm.
 This is an opportunity for artists to celebrate themselves and their artistic practice.
 To rest, enjoy spaciousness and spend time with plants.
 This is an investment in artists’ journeys and creative development.
-Since 2021, five artists have joined the residency to rest and we have three scheduled to visit this year.
-We are grateful and awed to be in community with these amazing artists: Almah LaVon Rice, Jasmine Hearn, Jasmine Burnett, Micheal David Battle and Joy KMT.
+We are grateful and awed to be in community with these amazing artists: Almah LaVon Rice, Jasmine Hearn, Jasmine Burnett, Micheal David Battle, Joy KMT, Alexis Pauline Gumbs, Sophia Buggs,

 Please be in touch if you want to join this collaboration, support the residency programs or join an upcoming residency.